What is Pelvic Floor Physiotherapy?

 Confidentiality – Given the personal and sensitive nature of pelvic health problems, we commit to the highest level of privacy and confidentiality.
 Before starting, we review the consent forms and address any questions you may have about the process.

 Empathy – We take pride in the fact that our physiotherapists are not only skilled clinicians but are also caring and compassionate.
-We are focused on a judgement free environment as we all know someone who has experienced pelvic health issues or have experienced this ourselves.
+We are focused on a judgment-free environment as we all know someone who has experienced pelvic health issues or have experienced this ourselves.

 Active Listening – To better understand the situation being experienced, we ask you to complete a fairly detailed questionnaire about your health and wellness history prior to your first visit.
 We will review your questionnaire and ask you to share your story during the initial consultation.
 We will look to gain a deeper understanding and will ask about your goals, desires and intentions and how your condition is impacting your life.